-DUTIES OF JUDGES - WHITE SYSTEM
+16.00 DUTIES OF JUDGES - WHITE SYSTEM

-Judges must mark strictly in accordance with the NZFRS rules and the whole range of marks must be used correctly according to the precise merit of the performance.
-Low marks must not be avoided on sentimental or other grounds if the standard of skating requires them to be given.
+16.01 Judges must stand at a distance from one another and in such a mannerthat they do not hamper or influence a skater in the execution of their figure.
+16.01.01 Judges are not permitted to converse with one another and each of them, must mark independently of the others.
+16.02.00 Judges must mark strictly in accordance with the NZFRS rules and the whole range of marks must be used correctly according to the precise merit of the performance.
+Low marks must not be avoided on sentimental or othergrounds if the standard of skating requires them to be given.

-16.03.00 Each Judge MUST keep a private protocol in the form of an official federation judge's sheet and note on it each mark the judge awards before displaying it.
+Each Judge MUST keep a private protocol in the form of an official federation judge's sheet and note on it each mark the judge awards before displaying it.

 The judge should also make adequate notes to enable him/her to give explanations concerning the markings if required.